 Saga Dawa festival is called 'the festival to free captive animals' in local custom.
 Through the whole fourth month, monks don't eat meat and don't commit slaughter.
 They only concentrate themselves on turning prayer wheels and reciting Buddha's scriptures.
 It is said that on the 1st of the fourth month is the day that Shakyamuni was born, became enlightened and achieved nirvana.
 And you will see large numbers of pilgrims at Lhasa's Jokhang, on the Barkor circuit and also Mt.Kailash.

-Today is your first day of sightseeing on the high plateau, so we have purposely arranged only to visit Jokhang temple and Potala Palace.
-Jokhang temple is the most scared shrine in Tibet which was built in 7th century and located at the heart of old town in Lhasa, the circuit around it called Barkhor street, which is a good place to purchase souvenirs.
+Today you will visit Jokhang temple and Potala Palace.
+Jokhang temple is the most sacred shrine in Tibet which was built in the 7th century and located at the heart of old town in Lhasa, the circuit around it called Barkhor street, which is a good place to purchase souvenirs.
 Potala Palace is the worldwide known cardinal landmark of Tibet.
 The massive structure itself contains a small world within it.
 Mostly it is renowned as residence of the Dalai Lama lineages (Avalokiteshvara).
-Both of them are the focal points of pilgrims from entire Tibetan world, multitudinous pilgrims are circumambulating and prostrating in their strong faith.
+Both of them are the focal points of pilgrims from the entire Tibetan world, multitudinous pilgrims are circumambulating and prostrating in their strong faith.
 Overnight at Lhasa.

-Morning drive up to Kampala pass (4,794m), you will have a glimpse of Yamdrok-tso and spectacular views of Holy Mount Nyenchen Khangsar in the distance, the turquoise colored Lake Yamdrok-tso is one of the three holy lakes in Tibet, the unforgettable vista of pincer-shaped turquoise water of the lake and amazing spectacle of Mt.
+Morning drive up to Kampala pass (4,794m), you will have a glimpse of Yamdrok-Tso and spectacular views of Holy Mount Nyenchen Khangsar in the distance, the turquoise-colored Lake Yamdrok-Tso is one of the three holy lakes in Tibet, the unforgettable vista of pincer-shaped turquoise water of the lake and amazing spectacle of Mt.
 Nyenchen Khangsar glacier from Karo la pass are the wonders of the day.
 Then along the Friendship southern Highway drive to Gyantse, visit the famous stupa - Gyantse Kumbum, the most stunning architectural wonder in Tibet.
 Overnight at Gyantse.

 Morning head to Shigatse, there you will be arranged to visit Tashilunpo Monastery and the spectacular tombs of Panchen Lamas, monks of this monastery are nice looking with their home-made traditional shoes.
 If you like hiking, don't miss the Kora of Tashilhunpo monastery where you can have the nice views of Shigatse and surroundings.
 Then continues today's driving to Shegar, you will go through several high passes and get to see the first sight of Mount Everest before you reach Shegar.
 Overnight at Shegar.

-Early morning start driving to Rongbuk, cross over Gawu la pass[5250m], from the top of the Gawu la you will see the spectacular Himalayan Ranges and its glorious peaks viz Mt.Makalu[8463m], Mt.Lotse [8516m], Mt.Everest [8844m], Mt.Cho Oyu [8201m] and Mt.Shishapama [8020m] from Left to right, climbing down through numbers of switchback bends lead to the dry valley of Tashi Zom and then to today's destination - Rongbuk monastery, it is the highest monastery in Tibet and consist both monks and nuns, it is still a good point to see Mt.Everest.
-Afternoon explore Rongbuk and see the best view of Mount Everest.
-Enjoy the sunset over Everest in a clear day.
-Overnight at local tent guesthouse or Rongbuk monastery guest house(dorm bed).
+Morning start driving to Rongbuk, cross over Gawu la pass[5250m], from the top of the Gawu la you will see the spectacular Himalayan Ranges and its glorious peaks viz Mt.Makalu[8463m], Mt.Lotse [8516m], Mt.Everest [8844m], Mt.Cho Oyu [8201m] and Mt.Shishapama [8020m] from left to right, climbing down through numbers of switchback bends lead to the dry valley of Tashi Zom and then to today's destination - Rongbuk monastery, it is the highest monastery in Tibet and consist both monks and nuns, and a good point to see Mt.Everest.
+Then explore Rongbuk and see the best view of Mount Everest.
+Enjoy the sunset over Everest on a clear day.
+Overnight at local tent guesthouse or Rongbuk monastery guesthouse(dorm bed).

 After breakfast at Rongbuk, then head to Saga, on the way you will stop to see the stunning lake of Pelku Tso and Mt.
-Shishapama(8012m), the rest day's driving will be on the grasslands, nomads herders with their yaks and sheep also can be often seen along the road.
+Shishapama, the rest day's driving will be on the grasslands, nomads herders with their yaks and sheep also can be often seen along the road.
 Stay overnight at Saga.

 Morning head west to Tarboche to experience the Saga Dawa Festival, the most important religious festival in Tibet to celebrate the birth, death and enlightenment of Buddha Sakyamuni, the main purpose of the festival is to pray for the long life of all the gurus, for the spreading of teachings of Buddha, and for the happiness of all the sentient beings.
 Many Tibetans come to join this festival.
-Many rituals like Buddhism, Bon and Hinduism will be taking place around Tarboche.
-The most important part of the festival at Mount Kailash is to replace the 'Tarboche Flagpole, every year the flagpole is brought down and a new pole will be replaces.
+Many rituals like Buddhism, Bon, and Hinduism will be taking place around Tarboche.
+The most important part of the festival at Mount Kailash is to replace the 'Tarboche Flagpole, every year the flagpole is brought down and a new pole will be replaced.
 The festival offers a great opportunity for photo shootings.

 Today our trekking leads to much higher side of the holy path just beneath the Mount Kailash.
-The walk will bring us to one of the highest point at Drolma La (5,200m), and the pass is quickly descending to the gradual field towards Dzutul-puk for the overnight camp, Dzutul Puk in Tibetan and which means magical cave, this small monastery is connected to a interesting story of talend competition between Great Yogi Milarepa(Buddhist) and Naropa(Bon).
-Overnight at Dzutul-Puk guesthouse or Camping.
+The walk will bring us to one of the highest points at Drolma La (5,200m), and the pass is quickly descending to the gradual field towards Zutul-Puk for the overnight camp, Dzutul Puk in Tibetan and which means magical cave, this small monastery is connected to an interesting story of talent competition between Great Yogi Milarepa(Buddhist) and Naropa(Bon).
+Overnight at Zutul-Puk guesthouse.